Tutopiya Logo

 IdeaWhat it meansHow the exam uses it

-PathogenMicroorganism causing disease”Name the pathogen that causes malaria”
+PathogenMicroorganism causing disease”Name the pathogen that causes malaria.”

-CholeraBacterium (Vibrio cholerae)Contaminated water/foodClean water, sanitation
+CholeraBacterium (Vibrio cholerae)Contaminated food/water

 Diseases in past-paper wording: command words that matter